JosephLai241/URS/README.md

 ### PRAW Livestream Scrapers

 The `livestream` directory is created when you run any of the livestream scrapers.
-Within it, the `subreddit` or `redditor` directories may be created.
+Within it, the `subreddits` or `redditors` directories may be created.

 ### Analytical Tools